virt-s1/rhel-edge/README.md

     - `rhel-edge-commit`/`edge-commit`: Setup HTTP server to serve as ostree repo, and install with kickstart
     - `rhel-edge-container`/`edge-container`: Setup prod ostree repo, `rhel-edge-container`/`edge-container` as stage repo, and install with kickstart from prod ostree repo
     - `rhel-edge-installer`/`edge-installer`: Install from `rhel-edge-installer`/`edge-installer` ISO
+    - `edge-raw-image`: Boot from raw image with KVM
+    - `edge-simplified-installer`: Install from `edge-simplified-installer` ISO

 3. checkings after installation/upgrade.